Libensemble/libensemble/docs/FAQ.rst

 **"macOS - Fatal error in MPI_Init_thread: Other MPI error, error stack: ... gethostbyname failed"**

 Resolve this by appending ``127.0.0.1   [your hostname]`` to /etc/hosts.
-Unfortunately, ``127.0.0.1   localhost`` isn't satisfactory for preventing this error.
+Unfortunately, ``127.0.0.1   localhost`` isn't satisfactory for preventing this.

 **macOS - How do I stop the Firewall Security popups when running with the Executor?**